mark-sivill-kong/chatgpt-openapi-specification/README.md

 ## 3-tidy directory

-Contains a modified OpenAPI specification based on 2-chatgpt output which further improvements to the specification.
+Contains a modified OpenAPI specification based on 2-chatgpt output with further improvements to the specification.